crux-bphc/CMS-Android/CONTRIBUTING.md

 ## Maintainers' Release Checklist

 There is no release timeline for this project.
-Once the maintainer(s) decide that sufficent changes have been made and any and all release blocking bugs have been quashed, a maintainer (identified as the releaser henceforth) will take charge of creating a release.
+Once the maintainer(s) decide that sufficent changes have been made and any and all release blocking bugs have been quashed, a maintainer (identified as the release manager henceforth) will take  charge of creating a release.
 The following checklist is to  be followed, and all work is to be done on `development` unless otherwise mentioned:

 1. Ensure that all relavant changes have been noted in the [changelog](changelog).